Fees & Frequently Asked Questions

 Questions?
 Answers!

-• Therapy can last anywhere from a few months to ongoing or intermittent care over years, depending on the goals and needs of the client.
+• Therapy can last anywhere from a few months to several years, depending on the goals and needs of the client.

-For children, I often find the work takes from several months to a couple of years, depending on a large variety of factors.
+For children, therapy can take six months to a couple of years, depending on a large variety of factors.

-I am happy to give you a better estimate about how long therapy would last for you during a consultation call or initial visit.
+I am happy to give you a better estimate during a consultation call or initial visit.

 • I tend to be genuine, grounded, warm, open, curious, present, active and engaged.
 My approach is collaborative and non-judgemental.
 I make use of humor and lightness as well as being with my clients as they explore harder emotions and experiences.
 Children and adult clients describe me as caring, accepting, a good listener and understanding.